yuzhoumo/fractal-raymarcher/README.md

 make
 ```

-### Building on NixOS
+## Building with Nix

-On NixOS, you can build by running `nix-build` or entering the build
+On NixOS, you can build by running `nix-build` in the main project directory
-environment using `nix-shell` and following the CMake build instructions.
+or entering the build environment using `nix-shell` and following the CMake
-When building using `nix-build`, the resulting binary can be run using
+build instructions.
+When building using `nix-build`, the resulting binary can
-`./result/bin/fmarch`.
+be run with `./result/bin/fmarch` in the same directory.

 ## Usage